Find a range of useful leaflets to view and download below. All leaflets are in PDF format.

 The case is made by gathering evidence of use, by historical documentation or statements by current or past riders/carriage drivers.

 Highway authorities (county council or unitary authority) make modification orders.
-British Horse Society volunteers throughout the country help riders to make successful claims for modifications of the definitive map.
+BHS volunteers throughout the country help riders to make successful claims for modifications of the definitive map.